The diagram below is a simplified representation of the signal flow through the miniDSP DDRC-24 (with Dirac Live):

 The combination of the routing matrix and the crossover blocks on the output channels is what gives the miniDSP DDRC-24 the ability to be used in many different system configurations.

-When using Dirac Live, it is important to first set up the routing matrix and the output channel crossovers using the miniDSP Device Console.
+When using Dirac Live, first set up the matrix mixer and the output channel crossovers using the miniDSP Device Console.
 Then in the Dirac Live app, export the generated filters into the same-numbered slot.
 For example, if you set up preset 2 in DC, export the filter in Dirac Live to slot 2.